 For some, the additional financial support enables them to buy essential books or equipment.
 While for others, it’s as fundamental as paying the rent.
 However the recipient uses the funds, scholarships and bursaries relieve financial stress and enable students to focus on their studies.

 Many of our supporters fund scholarships or prizes in academic fields that relate to their own specific sector.
 Here’s a small selection.

 Scrutton Bland is a leading Accountancy & Financial Services firm based in the East of England.
-The company generously funds a £500 annual scholarship to recognise and reward outstanding academic achievement by a first-year undergraduate studying a finance-related degree at our Lord Ashcroft International Business School.
+The company generously funds a £500 annual scholarship to recognise and reward outstanding academic achievement by a first-year undergraduate studying a finance-related degree at our Faculty of Business and Law.
 Presented to the student with the highest marks at the end of their first year, the 2016/17 scholarship was awarded to James Paton.
 We are delighted to continue working with Scrutton Bland and we are very grateful for their generous support.

 James Paton, Scrutton Bland Scholar 2016-17